Automorphisms and monomorphisms of direct products of virtually solvable minimax groups: Introduction

-Theorem \ref{thm:C-minimax} indeed implies \cite[Theorem~3.1]{Sen24}: for a finitely generated torsion-free group \(\Gamma\), the algebraic hull \(\HH_\Gamma\) is a unipotent \(\mathbb Q\)-group, where the group of rational points \(\HH_\Gamma(\mathbb Q)\) equals the \emph{rational Mal'cev completion} of \(\Gamma\).
-In this case, the unipotent group \(\HH_\Gamma\) is \(\mathbb Q\)-indecomposable if and only if the rational Mal'cev completion \(\HH_\Gamma(\mathbb Q)\) is directly indecomposable.
+Theorem \ref{thm:C-minimax} indeed specializes to \cite[Theorem~3.1]{Sen24}: for a finitely generated torsion-free nilpotent group \(\Gamma\), the algebraic hull \(\HH\) is a connected unipotent \(\mathbb Q\)-group, where the group of rational points \(\HH(\mathbb Q)\) equals the \emph{rational Mal'cev completion} of \(\Gamma\).
+In this case, the unipotent group \(\HH\) is \(\mathbb Q\)-indecomposable if and only if the rational Mal'cev completion \(\HH(\mathbb Q)\) is directly indecomposable.

-In Subsection~\ref{subsec:assumptionsDECOMP} we discuss the \(\mathbb Q\)-indecomposability assumption of the hulls.
-We give examples showing that Theorem~\ref{thm:C-minimax} fails already for directly indecomposable torsion-free polycyclic groups whose hulls are Zariski connected but \(\mathbb Q\)-decomposable.
+In Subsection~\ref{subsec:assumptionsDECOMP}, we show that the \(\mathbb Q\)-indecomposability assumption on the components \(\HH_i^\circ\) is sharp: both directions of \CMP{} may already fail for directly indecomposable torsion-free nilpotent and polycyclic groups whose hulls are Zariski connected and \(\mathbb Q\)-decomposable.
+Nevertheless, Subsection~\ref{subsec:example} shows that the hypotheses of Theorem~\ref{thm:C-minimax} still hold for many natural non-nilpotent torsion-free polycyclic groups; we include an abelian-by-cyclic example of the form \(\mathbb Z^4 \rtimes \mathbb Z\) and a Heisenberg-by-cyclic example of the form \(H_5(\mathbb Z) \rtimes \mathbb Z\).

-\paragraph{Applications.} Finally, as applications of Theorem \ref{thm:C-minimax}, we relate several properties of a direct product $\Gamma = \Gamma_1 \times \Gamma_2 \times \cdots \times \Gamma_r$ of minimax groups to the corresponding properties of its factors.
+\paragraph{Applications.} Finally, as applications of Theorem \ref{thm:C-minimax}, we relate several properties of monomorphisms of a direct product $\Gamma = \Gamma_1 \times \Gamma_2 \times \cdots \times \Gamma_r$ of minimax groups to the corresponding properties of its factors.
 We give two applications: the co-Hopfian property, and Nielsen--Reidemeister fixed point theory and its relation to twisted conjugacy.